ibab/lhcb-b2dmumu/logbook/mc/decfiles.md

 Each decfile has to receive a unique numeric code (see `general.md`).

 When generating B_c in the initial state, the special generator `BcVegPy` has to be used.
 When running Gauss, the usual Pythia options then have to be replaced with the BcVegPy options.

+Copies of the decfiles used for this analysis are located under `mc/decfiles`.